Shiritsu Ebisu Chugaku: Self-titled album and lineup changes (2021–2022)

 On October 1, 2022 Ebichu announced their new members: Emma Sakurai & Yuna Nakamura.

 Hinata Kashiwagi performed her last concert with the group on December 16 at the Makuhari Event Hall.
 The next day, Sakurai & Nakamura made their debut performance at the same venue.

+indigo hour (2023-present)

+Ebichu embarked on their "100% ebism" spring tour, starting on April 15 and running until July 16.

+On May 3, 2023 Ebichu released their first CD single in 4 years, titled "kyo-do?".

+The 2023 installment of Famien was held on August 5-6.

+In October, the group introduced a new series of concerts titled "Orchera Disco", combining orchestra with dance music.

+On October 14, the group flew out to New Zealand to perform as special guests at the annual Christchurch Japan Day festival.

+On January 6-7, 2024 the group performed 2 shows at the Pia Arena MM, in Yokohama.

+On January 31, Ebichu released the limited production single "Tokyo's Way!", the ending theme for the anime "Mashle: Magic and Muscles The Divine Visionary Candidate Exam Arc".

+Ebichu released their 8th album "indigo hour" on February 28, 2024.

+On November 25, it was announced that the group had agreed with Mirei Hoshina to end her contract, bringing the group back to a 9 member lineup.

+On December 14, the new 9 member lineup performed their first show, a Christmas concert titled "Twinkle Twinkle ebiiiiiiiiii Star".
+The show was organized by Mayama, who planned everything from the setlist to the lighting and stage costumes.

+On March 20 2025, Ebichu returned to Saitama Super Arena for the first time in 10 years with their 15th anniversary concert "LOVE & BRAVE".
+Nearly 15,000 tickets were sold out for the show, setting a new high for the group's attendance.

+On June 28, Kaho Kobayashi performed her last concert with the group at the Makuhari Event Hall.

 Musical style

 The group has recorded songs in many different genres, including pop, heavy metal, melodic hardcore, R&B, city pop and electro.
 The Japan-based music website CDJournal in its review of their 2016 best-of album "Chūsotsu": Ebichū no Ike Ike Best noted the group's individuality, the musicality of the songs as well as how their lyrics made use of individuality of each member.

 Members

 The members are assigned so-called attendance numbers, just like in Japanese schools.
 Initially the numbers were given in the order of joining the group, and were reassigned when members left/joined.
 However, after Reina Miyazaki's departure, the numbers of the departing members have been retired.
 In addition, since around the time of their major-label debut, the members also have individual colors assigned to them.